academie-de-espee/rapier-marshal/cutandthrust.md

 #### Where can I go for additional information?

-If the rules dont answer your questions, there are a number of places you can go.
+If the rules don't answer your questions, there are a number of places you can go.
 Any C&T marshal can field your question, you can ask on any of the online lists (such as the Atlantian rapiernet or the Atlantian marshals list) or you can email ask either the Deputy Earl Marshal for